linked-db/linked-ql/README.md

 FROM books
 ```

-✨ PRO: *About 50% code, and whole namespacing exercise, now eliminated; all with zero upfront setup!*
+✨ PRO: *About 50% code, and whole namespacing exercise, now eliminated!
+And the wild part?
+No questions asked about your schemas; and no such thing as some upfront relational mapping; we save that for another day!*

-Taking that further, paths can be multi-level:
+Taking things further, multi-level relationships also get a new language: multi-level paths:

 ```sql
 -- Linked QL